Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 2. Warrior III (Virabhadrasana III)

-There are many different strengthening yoga sequences that allow you to get the most from the Warrior III asana.
+There are many different strengthening yoga sequences that allow you to get the most from the this asana.

-This is one seriously powerful pose that enables you to build strength throughout your whole body, thanks to the backward and forward folding motion.
+This is one seriously powerful movement that enables you to build muscle throughout your whole body, thanks to the backward and forward folding motion.

-Experts recommend staying ‘mentally light’ while holding the pose, not worrying too much about your shape, instead keeping your attention on your breath.
+Experts recommend staying ‘mentally light’, not worrying too much about your shape, instead keeping your attention on your breath.[2]

-As well as strength building, Warrior III can also help you with your balance and posture.
+Warrior III can also help with your balance and posture.[3]

-Pose 3: Revolved Half Moon Pose (Parivrtta Ardha Chandrasana)
+Pose 3: Revolved Half Moon (Parivrtta Ardha Chandrasana)

-Enjoy stronger legs with regular practice of the Revolved Half Moon Pose.
+Get tougher legs with regular practice of the revolved half moon.

-See improvements in your lower body strength and the twist in the core muscles that creates a toning effect.
+See improvements in your lower body and enjoy a toning effect in your midsection.

-Yogis also feel that the pose is a great mood booster, so you can benefit from both a stronger body and a stronger mind.
+It’s also a great mood booster, so you can reap the rewards of both a stronger body and a stronger mind.

-See below how to perform the Revolved Half Moon Pose most effectively:
+Watch the vide below for how to perform it most effectively:

 YouTube video